VEAF/VEAF-Demo-Mission/README.md

 # VEAF demonstration mission

 ## Abstract

 This is a barebones mission to demonstrate the [VEAF Mission Creation Tools framework](https://github.com/VEAF/VEAF-Mission-Creation-Tools)
 Please read the documentation for further information on the concept.

-*Link to the documentation - in progress*
+TODO *Link to the documentation - in progress*

 This mission uses the normalizer and radio preset editor tools, also found in the [VEAF Mission Creation Tools framework](https://github.com/VEAF/VEAF-Mission-Creation-Tools/tree/master/mission-editor-tools)

 ## Prerequisites

 * 7za from the [7-Zip Extra: standalone console version](https://www.7-zip.org/a/7z1900-extra.7z)
 * lua from [Lua for Windows](https://github.com/rjpcomputing/luaforwindows)